CRISES

 Billboards throughout Los Angeles , CA | 2001

-The Museum of Contemporary Art in Los Angeles (MOCA) commissioned the advertisement company TBWA/Chiat/Day to design a series of art labels on billboards.
-These existing billboards were located throughout Los Angeles.
-The art represented at each of those locations was merely street life; commercial and civic structures; and people who occupied or were passing through those spaces.
+The Museum of Contemporary Art in Los Angeles (MOCA) commissioned the advertising firm TBWA/Chiat/Day to design a series of billboard “art labels” installed throughout the city.
+The “art” identified at each location consisted of street life, commercial and civic structures, and the people occupying or passing through those spaces.

-The premise behind the billboards campaign functioning as labels for works of art was to increase visitation to MOCA.
-The billboards immediately received negative feedback from artists and art critics living in Los Angeles.
-Los Angeles Times critic, Christopher Knight, wrote: “The museum, with its conceptual commercials, appears to be usurping the role of the artist, and bad artist at that.”
+The premise of the campaign—billboards functioning as labels for works of art—was intended to increase visitation to MOCA.
+The project, however, was met with immediate criticism from artists and critics in Los Angeles.
+Los Angeles Times critic Christopher Knight wrote, “The museum, with its conceptual commercials, appears to be usurping the role of the artist—and a bad artist at that.”